obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 ### Methods

+**createRevision**()

+Creates an unsaved new [`revision`](#revision) whose parent is the current revision, or which will be the first revision if the document doesn't exist yet.
+You can modify this revision's properties and attachments, then save it.
+No change is made to the database until/unless you save the new revision.

 **deleteDocument**()

 Mark the document as deleted from the database.
 The next time the database is compacted, the document